lucasmmg1/sliding_puzzle/README.md

 </p>

 <br>
-The example bellow was created with the variable NUMBER_OF_PIECES set to 16.
+The example bellow was created with the following parameters:
+NUMBER_OF_PIECES = 16

 <br>
 <br>